Qinusty/NetbeansImporter/README.md

 # Convert any directory to be a netbeans supported project!

 ## Install
+You can either download via `git clone https://github.com/Qinusty/NetbeansImporter.git` or
+There is a package available on PyPi
+`pip install netbeansconverter`
 You will need Python version 3.4.3+
 ```
 sudo python setup.py install